ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 * ``gof_weights`` = *list or array of 4 numbers*. weights for calculating overall goodness of fit from the gof statistic for temperature, vitrinite reflectance, apatite fission track age and apatite (U-Th)/He data, respectively.

+## Thermochronology parameters
+* ``provenance_time_nt`` = *integer* Number of timesteps to use for the provenance thermal history.
+* ``resample_timesteps``= *integer*.
+Use less timesteps for calculating AFT, AHe ages or for saving temperature history to a .csv file.
+For instance using a value of 10 will only use one in 10 timesteps for calculating the AFT ages and length distributions.
+This speeds up the model significantly, but is of course less accurate.

 ## Vitrinite reflectance parameters